japila-books/apache-spark-internals/docs/barrier-execution-mode/index.md

   preservesPartitioning: Boolean = false): RDD[S]
 ```

-Under the covers, `RDDBarrier.mapPartitions` creates a rdd:MapPartitionsRDD.md[MapPartitionsRDD] (like the regular `RDD.mapPartitions` transformation) with the [isFromBarrier](../rdd/MapPartitionsRDD.md#isFromBarrier) flag enabled.
+Under the covers, `RDDBarrier.mapPartitions` creates a [MapPartitionsRDD](../rdd/MapPartitionsRDD.md) like the regular `RDD.mapPartitions` transformation but with [isFromBarrier](../rdd/MapPartitionsRDD.md#isFromBarrier) flag enabled.

 * `Task` has a [isBarrier](../scheduler/Task.md#isBarrier) flag that says whether this task belongs to a barrier stage (default: `false`).